 It features eleven new teaching spaces equipped with the latest technology, a common room and social space with a café, the Sixth Form Office and private study space.

 Students are also able to access new sporting facilities at the newly refurbished Graves Leisure Centre as part of the school’s enrichment programme.
-The new St George’s Retail Park is scheduled to open early in 2018 and will available for students to access during their lunch break.
+The new St George’s Retail Park is available for students to access during their lunch break.

 The building’s completion marks the latest phase in the development of a school based Sixth Form in the Meadowhead area.
-Steve Fowler, the school’s headteacher, explained that it was a proud moment for the whole community:
+Steve Fowler, the school’s headteacher at the time, explained that it was a proud moment for the whole community:

 Mr Fowler with students in the common room